Installer Didn't Run

 Installers typically need administrative privileges to install system-level components.

 On Windows, make sure the installer is run as an administrator.
-On macOS or Linux, ensure the installation is performed using an account with sufficient privileges.
+On macOS or Linux, ensure installation is performed using an account with sufficient privileges.

 Download a Fresh Installer